 No. Currently, the tool does not support dual-layer DVD discs.

-The tool is requested that I install the .NET framework and Image Mastering API before I install the tool
+The tool is asking me to install the .NET framework and Image Mastering API before I install the tool

 When creating a bootable USB device, I am getting an error about bootsect

-My USB device is not in the list of available devices
+My USB drive is not in the list of available devices

 I inserted a blank DVD in my DVD-ROM drive, but the Windows 7 USB/DVD Download Tool doesn't recognize it